 Emergency departments (ED)s are able to treat patients who need urgent medical or surgical care.
 Most EDs are located in, and operated by, public hospitals throughout Australia.

-EDs are designed to deal with acute, sometimes life-threatening medical emergencies.
+EDs are designed to deal with acute (severe and sudden) illnesses and life-threatening medical emergencies.
 Non-acute, less serious conditions are best dealt with by a general practice.

-If you are not sure whether your medical condition is urgent, contact your doctor or call healthdirect on 1800 022 222 for advice.
+If you are not sure whether your medical condition is urgent, contact your doctor or call healthdirect on 1800 022 222.

 If you think you have a medical emergency, immediately dial triple zero (000).

 Medical specialists work in a specific area of medicine, such as cardiology or dermatology.
 They may work in private practice, and within a private hospital, and/or in the public hospital system.
 For a specialist visit to be covered by Medicare, either partly or completely, you will need a referral from your GP.